cpm-cmake/CPM.cmake/README.md

 target_link_libraries(myProject LarsParser)
 ```

-See the [examples directory](https://github.com/TheLartians/CPM/tree/master/examples) for full examples with source.
+See the [examples directory](https://github.com/TheLartians/CPM/tree/master/examples) for more examples with source code.

 ## Adding CPM